 The equipment offers various possibilities for signaling alarm conditions, however, not for danger situations.
 The signals are optical (via an LED on the control panel), electronic (status output of the analog interface) and digitally readable status bits.
-All alarms will cause the device to switch off the DC output.
-For details about the different alarms refer to section "3.3 Alarm conditions".
+All alarms will cause the device to switch the DC input off.
+For details about the different alarms refer to section "3.3.
+Alarm conditions".